Françoise Sullivan: Education

 From 1945 to 1947, Sullivan lived in New York where she studied modern dance with Franziska Boas, the daughter of anthropologist Franz Boas.
 She also studied briefly with Martha Graham and Louis Horst.
-In 1949, Sullivan married the painter Paterson Ewen.
+In 1949, Sullivan married painter Paterson Ewen.
 Between 1952 and 1956, she worked as a dancer and choreographer for CBC television.
-In 1959, she studied metal welding under Armand Vaillancourt.
-She then returned to the École des Beaux-Arts de Montréal in 1960 to study under Louis Archambault.
+In 1959, she studied metal welding with Armand Vaillancourt.
+She then returned to the École des Beaux-Arts de Montréal in 1960 to study with Louis Archambault.
 In 1961, she studied at the École des arts et métiers in Lachine.

 Career

 Sullivan returned to Montréal in 1947 and continued choreographing modern dance.
 In 1948, accompanied by Jean-Paul Riopelle and Maurice Perron, Sullivan performed Danse dans la neige (Dance in the Snow) outside in Otterburn Park, Quebec.
 Perron and Riopelle both documented the performance, however, only Perron's photographs remain as Riopelle's film footage was later lost.
 Like other members of Les Automatistes Sullivan was interested in 'psychic automatism' and Danse dans la neige was the second in a series of performances in which Sullivan improvised gestural movements to explore the seasons.
 Danse dans la neige is considered one of the most significant pieces of performance art in Canadian art history.
 The only score was the crunching of her own footsteps in the thickly crusted snow; her small audience consisted of Riopelle, Perron, their cameras, and the landscape itself.
-In 2007 Sullivan reworked her first two performances Summer and Danse dans la neige and completed two more choreographed dances which were filmed by Mario Côté to create Les Saisons Sullivan.
+In 2007, Sullivan reworked her first two performances Summer and Danse dans la neige and completed two more choreographed dances which were filmed by Mario Côté to create Les Saisons Sullivan.

-On the 3rd of April, 1948 Sullivan performed with her dance partner, Jeanne Renaud, at Ross House on the McGill University campus in Montréal.
+On 3 April 1948 Sullivan performed with her dance partner, Jeanne Renaud, at Ross House on the McGill University campus in Montréal.
 Their collaborative performance featured choreographed and improvised movements, accompanied by a poetry reading by Claude Gauvreau.
 This event is considered a significant moment in the history of modern dance in Québec.